whamcloud/VictoriaLogs/deployment/logs-benchmark/readme.md

 - VictoriaLogs instance
 - vmsingle - port forwarded to `localhost:8428` to see UI
-- exporters for system metris
+- exporters for system metrics

 ELK suite uses [docker-compose-elk.yml](./docker-compose-elk.yml) with the following services: